Secret Quest

-Secret Quest is an action-adventure game developed by Axlon for the Atari 2600 and published by Atari Corporation in 1989.
+Secret Quest is a 1989 action-adventure game developed by Axlon and published by Atari Corporation for the Atari 2600.
 The player controls a humanoid character that fights monsters and gathers items on a series of space stations.
 It was one of the last cartridges released for the console and has a larger ROM capacity than most 2600 games plus a small amount of RAM.
 The box credits Nolan Bushnell for the game and includes his photo on both the front and back.
 According to Secret Quest programmer Steve DeFrisco, "Atari thought that his name would entice people to buy some more 2600 titles".

 Plot

 The player controls a hero trying to stop several alien space station attacks.
 He is dressed in a space suit fighting aliens released from the space stations.
 He is trying to defuse a bomb set by the aliens, and detonate bombs in the space stations using codes.